← Back to Blog

 The Bottom Line: If your site uses client-side rendering without SSR, you are invisible to every AI platform.
 This is the single most impactful technical fix for sites that have it.
 Verify with curl before doing anything else.

-Priority Action Effect Size Effort
+Priority Action Effort

-3 Add self-referencing canonical tags to every page OR = 1.92 Low
+5 Add self-referencing canonical tags site-wide Low

-4 Expand navigation menus, footers, and breadcrumbs r = 0.127 (strongest predictor) Medium
+6 Expand navigation menus, footers, breadcrumbs Medium

 For a free assessment of how your pages score against these predictors, try the AI Visibility Quick Check.
 For a full technical audit and implementation plan, see the AI SEO Services page.